forensicxlab/VolWeb-Scripts/README.md

 You may find the REST API documentation in the wiki of this repository.

+***Following the VolWeb 3.0 Release, this repository will be updated soon***

 # Contributing

 Feel free to contribute to this repository and add your scripts via a PR !

 The repository is organised as follow:
 - One folder per scripting languages.
 - Each folder as a README describing all of the scripts.